asgardeo/asgardeo-auth-react-sdk/README.md

 ## Introduction

 Asgardeo Auth React SDK for JavaScript allows React applications to use OIDC or OAuth2 authentication in a simple and secure way.
-By using Asgardeo and the Asgardeo Auth React SDK, developers will be able to add identity management to their React applications fast and secure.
+By using Asgardeo and the Asgardeo Auth React SDK, developers will be able to add identity management to their React applications faster and securely.

 To enable authentication for this sample, we are using Asgardeo as the Identity Provider.